Close

 A moment from the Special Olympics Oregon Breakfast with Champions livestream shows the host in front of a large LED wall.
 Overlayed on the video is the nameplate and captions

-Video captions, also known as same-language subtitles, provide a benefit to viewers with hearing loss as well as those who are watching in a setting with ambient noise or in a location where they need to keep the video silent.
+Live captions, also known as same-language subtitles, provide a benefit to in-person and remote viewers, including those with hearing loss as well as those who are watching in a setting with ambient noise or in a location where they need to keep the live stream silent.
 Multi-language captioning increases accessibility for people watching in their non-native language.
-You have a number of options to consider if you want to add live stream captions to your virtual or hybrid events and conference.
+You have a number of options to consider if you want to add live captions to your live, hybrid or virtual events and conferences.

 Traditional Black Box Captions

-If white text in a black box centered at the bottom of the video image is what comes to mind when you think of video captions, you are picturing “burned-in captions.”
+If white text in a black box centered at the bottom of the image is what comes to mind when you think of captions, you are picturing “burned-in captions.”
 Burned-in captioning can include two languages side-by-side.
-Burned-in captions stay with the video forever.
+If the stream or presentation is recorded, burned-in captions stay with the video forever.

 For greater flexibility and additional language options, a great option is to embed live captions on the webpage where you have embedded your live stream viewer.